-During the 2013-15 biennium, ODOT will have allocated \$28.4 million in state funds to 33 counties and transportation districts and nine tribal governments.
+During the 2013-15 biennium, ODOT allocated \$25.5 million in state funds to 33 counties and transportation districts and nine tribal governments.
 State dollars support local transportation services for older adults and people with disabilities and are distributed through both a formula based on service-area population and a discretionary grant program.

-State transit revenue is comprised of four sources: a dedicated two cents of the state's cigarette tax; non-vehicle fuel taxes; a portion of state identification card fees, and state General Fund dollars.
-For the 2013-15 biennium, the state expects to distribute nearly \$7 million in cigarette tax revenues, \$11 million from the General Fund. \$6.6 million in non-vehicle fuel taxes, and \$3.8 million in state identification card fees.
-The funds are used primarily for transit operations, and are frequently used to match federal-source funds also contributing to transit for older adults and people with disabilities.
-The funds contribute to provide 17 million demand-response and fixed-route transit rides for older adults and people with disabilities per year.
+State transit revenue is comprised of four sources: 2.0 cents dedicated from the state's cigarette tax; non-vehicle fuel taxes; a portion of state identification card fees and state General Fund moneys.
+For the 2015-17 biennium, the state expects to distribute nearly \$6.4 million in cigarette tax revenues, \$9.4 million from the General Fund, \$6.6 million in non-vehicle fuel taxes, and \$4.1 million in state identification card fees.
+The are used primarily for transit operations, and are frequently used to match federal-source funds also contributing to transit for older adults and people with disabilities.
+The funds are used to provide 17 million demand-response and fixed-route transit rides for older adults and people with disabilities per year.

-In addition to state revenue, in the 2013-15 biennium, ODOT is distributing \$22 million in capital funding from the federal Surface Transportation Program to providers of transportation for older adults, people with disabilities, and rural communities.
+In addition to state revenue, in the 2015-17 biennium, ODOT will be distributing \$24.2 million in capital funding from the federal Surface Transportation Program to providers of transportation for older adults, people with disabilities and rural communities.
 These funds are the result of legislative initiatives starting in 1999.

 Federal funds administered by the Federal Transit Administration (FTA) are derived primarily from 2.86 cents of the 18.4 cent federal gas tax.
 Federal programs provided approximately \$188.8 million in formula assistance to Oregon transit providers during the 2013-15 biennium.
-Amounts received by Oregon providers included planning (\$2.6 million), elderly and disabled capital assistance (\$6.6 million), urban area assistance (\$107 million), small city and rural areas programs (\$24 million), Indian reservations (\$1.7 million), state of good repair for fixed guideway (\$34.7 million), and bus/bus facilities (\$11.8 million).
+Amounts received by Oregon providers included planning (\$2.6 and disabled capital million), elderly assistance (\$6.6 million), Urban Area Assistance (\$107 million), small city and rural programs (\$24 million), Indian reservations (\$1.7 million), State of Good Repair for fixed guideway (\$34.7 million) and Buses and Bus Facilities (\$11.8 million).

-The state also supports some transit districts through General Fund dollars "in lieu of payroll tax" for state employees in those districts.
-In the 2011-13 biennium, about \$19.6 million in lieu of payroll tax was distributed to 10 taxing districts.
-This revenue represents a significant share of Salem Area Mass Transit District's operating revenue due to the number of state employees based in Salem.
+The state also supports multiple transit districts through General Fund moneys "in lieu of payroll tax" for state employees in those districts.
+In the 2013-15 biennium, about \$20.1 million, in lieu of payroll tax revenue, was distributed to 10 taxing districts.
+This revenue represents a significant share of SAMTD operating revenue due to the number of state employees based in Salem.

-The state also uses \$1.7 million federal dollars to promote "Transportation Options" and to develop and provide on-line information about strategies that reduce drive-alone auto trips.
+The state also budgeted \$1.46 million in the 2015-17 biennium in federal dollars to promote "Transportation Options" and to develop and provide online information about strategies that reduce drive-alone auto trips.

-Other state-source funds available to support public transit services during past biennia include the former Business Energy Tax Credit (BETC) Program.
+Other state-source funds previously available to support public transit services during past biennia included the former Business Energy Tax Credit (BETC) Program.
 Use of BETC credits had previously contributed about \$10 million per biennium.
-The 2011 Legislative Assembly restructured the BETC program and phased out the tax credits for transportation projects over a three-year period.
+The legislature in 2011 restructured the BETC program and phased out the tax credits for transportation projects over a three-year period.

-The Rail and Public Transit Division provides planning and technical assistance to local service providers, offers operating support to smaller providers, serves as a link between the Federal Transit Administration and local providers, and distributes and administers grants and formula funds.
-The division also facilitates local development of ridesharing, telecommuting, and other strategies to reduce single-occupancy car trips.
+The Rail and Public Transit Division provides planning and technical assistance to local service providers, offers operating support to smaller providers, serves as a link between the FTA and local providers, and distributes and administers grants and formula funds.
+The division also facilitates local development of ridesharing, telecommuting and other strategies to reduce single-occupancy car trips.